 Pre-employment tests fall into three main categories: aptitude, personality, and skills tests.

 Aptitude tests evaluate a candidate's general intelligence by testing the abilities of critical thinking, problem solving, and learnability.
 LinkedIn conducted a study of the most highly sought after qualities employers seek and found that problem solving ranked first, with 65 percent, and the ability to learn new concepts ranked second at 64 percent.
 Aptitude tests give an effective way of evaluating these skills that can be difficult to discern in normal interviews.

 2. Personality tests

 The most widely used framework for personality tests is the "Big Five" or "Five Factor Model".
 This framework measures the five most important personality traits linked to job performance.
 These traits are:

 - Stress Tolerance

 Emotional intelligence tests show how well a candidate understands their own emotions, and how well they understand other people's emotions.
-These tests aren't 100% accurate as people may be dishonest when taking them or simply do not know themselves completely.
+These tests aren't 100 percent accurate, as people may be dishonest when taking them or simply do not know themselves completely.